metrics-js/metrics-js.github.io/src/content/docs/introduction/why-metricsjs.md

 title: Why MetricsJS?
 ---

-Metrics JS is an open source project for isolated instrumentation of independent modules.

-With Metrics JS, it's possible to instrument a Node.js module, measuring the things you feel are important such as:

-- The time it takes to complete an operation.
-- The number of incoming requests.
-- The CPU load on the server.

-You can measure these things without needing to know which system the metrics will be collected into.
-It's up to the final consumer to decide whether the metrics will be pushed to [Prometheus](../../reference/prometheus-consumer/), Data Dog or something else.
+With Metrics JS, it's possible to instrument a Node.js module, measuring the things you feel are important such as operation timing or counts, without needing to know which system the metrics will be collected into.
+It's up to the final consumer to decide whether the metrics will be pushed to Prometheus, Data Dog or something else.

 ## Resilient design